thunknyc/profile/README.md

 After writing `profile`, I was puttering around CrossClj, I came across Stuart Sierra's circa 2009 `core.contrib.profile` library.
-He made some different decisions than I did in his implementation,
+He made some different decisions in his implementation than I did,
 notably:

 * Sierra's library is written to reduce to a nop unless an earmuffed